Welcome Letter

 Information Packet

-About a week before your stay begins, we e-mail an Information Packet with a Welcome Letter, Directions to the townhouse, and
+About two weeks before your stay begins, we e-mail an Information Packet with a Welcome Letter, Directions to the townhouse,

-directions from the house to the local attractions.
-Below is the 2007 version of the Welcome Letter.
+and directions from the house to the local attractions.
+Below is the 2020 version of the Welcome Letter.

 Our standard set of stuff to know